Lymphatic filariasis: Causes

-Three species of filarial roundworms, all from the Onchocercidae family, cause human lymphatic filariasis: Wuchereria bancrofti (the most common causative species), Brugia malayi, and Brugia timori.
-The filarial roundworms are transmitted by the bite of an infected mosquito of genera Aedes, Anopheles, Culex, or Mansonia.
-The mosquito deposits the L3 (infective stage) larvae onto the skin of the human host, where they penetrate into the bite wound.
-From there, the larvae enter the lymphatic vessels and develop into adults.
-The larvae take up residence in the lymphatic vessels and the lung tissue, hindering respiration and causing chest pain as the disease progresses.
-This disease can be confused with tuberculosis, asthma, or coughs related to roundworms.
+Lymphatic filariasis is caused by infection with three different nematode worms: Wuchereria bancrofti (causes 90% of cases), Brugia malayi, and Brugia timori.
+The three worms are transmitted by the bite of an infected mosquito – largely of genera Aedes, Anopheles, Culex, or Mansonia.
+When the mosquito bites, infectious nematode larvae are dropped onto the skin.
+They crawl into the bite wound, through the subcutaneous tissue, and into nearby lymph vessels.
+There, they develop into adults over about a year, with adult females up to 10 cm long, and males up to half that length.
+Adult females and males mate, prompting the female to begin releasing a constant stream of larvae called "microfilariae" – more than 10,000 microfilariae each day for the adult's remaining lifespan of around five to eight years.
+Microfilariae typically circulate in the blood stream at night; during the day they collect in the capillaries of the lungs.

+A mosquito that feeds on an infected person can take up microfilariae along with its blood meal.
+Inside the mosquito, the microfilariae pierce the stomach wall and crawl to the flight muscles, where they mature over 10 to 20 days into their human-infectious form.
+They then crawl to the mosquito's mouth to be deposited at its next bite, continuing the lifecycle.

 The disease itself is a result of a complex interplay between several factors: the worm, the endosymbiotic Wolbachia bacteria within the worm, the host's immune response, and the numerous opportunistic infections and disorders that arise.
 The adult worms live in the human lymphatic system and obstruct the flow of lymph throughout the body; this results in chronic lymphedema, most often noted in the lower torso (typically in the legs and genitals).
+These worms can survive within the human body for up to 8 years, all while reproducing millions of larvae which circulate through the blood.

 Diagnosis

 The preferred method for diagnosing lymphatic filariasis is by finding the microfilariae via microscopic examination of the blood.
 The blood sample is typically in the form of a thick smear, stained with Giemsa stain.
 Technicians analyzing the blood smear must be able to distinguish between W. bancrofti and other parasites potentially present.
-A blood smear is a simple and fairly accurate diagnostic tool, provided the blood sample is taken during when the microfilariae are in the peripheral circulation.
+A blood smear is a simple and fairly accurate diagnostic tool, provided the blood sample is taken when the microfilariae are in the peripheral circulation.
 Because the microfilariae only circulate in the blood at night, the blood specimen must be collected at night.

 It is often difficult or impossible to detect the causative organism in the peripheral blood, even in advanced cases.
 In such cases, testing the blood serum for antibodies against the disease may also be used.
 A polymerase chain reaction test can also be performed to detect a minute fraction, as little as 1 pg, of filarial DNA.
 Dead, calcified worms can be detected by X-ray examinations.
 Ultrasonography can also be used to detect the movements and noises caused by the movement of adult worms.